Keyword Phrases You Should Never Use for SEO

 3. “Consolidate Your Debt”

-Declare bankruptcy, negotiate with creditors, pre-approved, and lower your monthly payments.
+Declare bankruptcy, negotiate with creditors, pre-approve, and lower your monthly payments.
 These are all indicators that your website could be dishonest because there are many disreputable companies in debt consolidation.
 There are also many legitimate companies highlighting something important: it’s more challenging to achieve good SEO in some industries than others.
 A payday loan company will have a hard time establishing itself — much harder than a clothing company.

-If you want to mention “CONSOLIDATE YOUR DEBT” big and bold on your homepage, it can always be in an image rather than in a text.
+If you want to mention “CONSOLIDATE YOUR DEBT” in big and bold on your homepage, it can always be in an image rather than in a text.
 There are real debt consolidation companies, and they may need to get their message across.

 4. “Weight Loss”